 For behold, I create Jerusalem as a rejoicing,

 And joy in My people;

 The voice of weeping shall no longer be heard in her,

 Today, however, we DO have weeping in Jerusalem

-- Israel is also fighting a war of lies, distortion, and disinformation from the Arab Palestinians—disseminated worldwide, which is raising antisemitism (cloaked as anti-Israelism) throughout the western world
+- Israel continues to fight a war of lies, distortion, and disinformation from the Arab Palestinians—disseminated worldwide, which is raising antisemitism (cloaked as anti-Israelism) throughout the western world and the Church

 - In 2015 the Grand Mufti of Jerusalem declared that the Jewish Temples Never Stood on Temple Mount | In 2016 the world body of UNESCO made it official